DeNNiiInc/BCTCasaOS-AppStore-Play/README.md

  - Niche Featured Apps
  - Support for Multi-arch & Fix armv7 [👇🏻](#arch-specific-source--)

-> [!NOTE]
-> This store app uses the `:latest` tag, so the `┆` check for updates function in the upper right corner of the app will be disabled, but **you can manually edit the app settings once (without changing anything) to get the latest image.** The good thing is that you can always get the latest version of the app even if the store source is unmaintained.
+> **Note:** This store app uses the `:latest` tag, so the `┆` check for updates function in the upper right corner of the app will be disabled, but **you can manually edit the app settings once (without changing anything) to get the latest image.** The good thing is that you can always get the latest version of the app even if the store source is unmaintained.

 ## Source link